 While the Bachelor of Arts is a strong liberal arts degree that can accommodate a minor or double major, students looking for a more professionally-oriented program or who have interest in graduate school in the visual arts should consider the Bachelor of Fine Arts program.

-The Art Department offers five fellowships for outstanding junior and senior Art majors.
-The stipend is for one academic year and requires some service to the Art Department on a weekly basis.
+The Art and Design Department offers five fellowships for outstanding junior and senior Art majors.
+The stipend is for one academic year and requires some service to the Art and Design Department on a weekly basis.
 The application process is conducted annually during the spring semester.

 Use and Return of Student Artwork